 - In 1950, the ratio of workers to Social Security retirees was 16:1.
 Today, that ratio is less than 3:1.
 By 2030, it will be almost 2:1.

-- Since 2010, Social Security has been paying out more in benefits than it takes in through revenue and that trend is expected to continue indefinitely.
+- Social Security is now paying out more in benefits than it takes in through revenue and interest, and that trend is expected to continue indefinitely.

 Reform is necessary for Social Security and the federal budget overall